jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/1_Curv_Theory.typ

 If the standard deviation is small relative to the mean difference, indicated by a coefficient of variation $(sigma/overline(Delta M))$ less than 0.1 or 10%, this would indicate a reasonably consistent relationship between the two media across pressure levels.
 Such consistency would enable the prediction of the maximum bending moment of medium B when the maximum bending moment of medium A is known.
 This information is particularly valuable when evaluating whether an ignitable gas could be replaced with a fluid for testing purposes.
 Furthermore, it could answer fundamental engineering questions, such as whether water-filled pipes consistently demonstrate triple the bending moment or curvature compared to air-filled pipes, regardless of pressure level.

 The implications of fill medium selection extend to current testing standards and certification procedures.
 Standards such as #gls("iso") 11119-3:2020 @11119_3_ISO, a globally recognized standard, specifically address pressure testing verification procedures in Section 8.5.1.1 and explicitly permits the use of water as a fill medium.
-The results of the proposed statistical analysis could provide valuable insights for these standardization procedures and could be communicated to the International Organization for Standardization.
+The results of the proposed statistical analysis could provide valuable insights for these standardization procedures and could be communicated to the #gls("iso", long:true).

 This concern is further exemplified by current testing practices at the European Union's high-pressure gas tank testing facility (GasTeF) in the Netherlands.
 According to @Cebolla2019, helium and nitrogen serve as fill media for testing purposes.
 Although these gases are used as substitutes for hydrogen, they possess different material properties.
 The disparity between testing and operational conditions could give rise to crucial safety implications.